 Does This Stew Reheat Well?

-Yes, and it honestly tastes better the next day.
+Yes, and it tastes even better the next day.
 Let the stew cool completely, then store it in an airtight container in the fridge for up to 4 days.
 Reheat gently on the hob until piping hot all the way through.

 This stew also freezes well for up to 3 months.
 Place it in a freezer-safe container once cooled, then defrost overnight in the fridge before reheating.
 If you have made the dumplings, store them separately as they can go soft in the liquid.